-- The song “The High Monkey-Monk” was recorded at this time, but was released only as part of a compilation cassette by NME.
-It was later released on the Bonus Disc in the EPs and Singles Box Set.
+- The song “The High Monkey-Monk” was recorded at this time, but was released only as part of the compilation from Gigantic!
+2 from Melody Maker in 1990.
+It was later released on the Bonus Disc in the EPs and Singles Box Set in 1991.

 - “Athol-Brose” was released as a single in Japan in 1990, backed with “Carolyn’s Fingers” and “Iceblink Luck,” after having appeared in an automobile commercial for television.